A Travel Price Comparison for Vietnam Sapa vs. Hoi An for Food, Backpackers, Attractions, and Families

 It's hard to know how much time to spend in Sapa.
 Don't miss the hiking, as that's what most people do.
 Make sure you spend some time hiking while you're in the area.
 Five days may feel like too much time unless you plan to do a lot of relaxing.
 It has many unique tourist attractions and fascinating things to do.

-You'll find shopping and museums around the beautiful destination of Hoi An.
+You'll find shopping and museums around the quaint destination of Hoi An.
 This town offers something for everyone.
 Exploring the old town is a popular activity.
 Five days is plenty of time to see everything, even with extra days to spare.

 A week in Sapa or Hoi An?